 The touch-screen LCD is responsive and fully functional.
 You can use it to set a focus point, select and adjust menu settings, scroll through images, and use the standard pinch gesture to zoom in and out to check focus in playback.
 The ability to tilt the LCD is convenient for shooting high- and low-angle shots; the screen can face forward for selfies, too (more about that in what I didn't like).

 The Z 50's EVF (electronic viewfinder) is large and bright, with only minor blackout when shooting in burst mode.
+It's an obvious advantage over the similarly priced Canon EOS M6 Mark II, which only has an (optional) external EVF.

 Very good image quality